Melina Ayres

-Melina Ayres (born 13 April 1999) is an Australian soccer player who plays for Newcastle Jets.
-She has previously played for Melbourne City and Melbourne Victory.
+Melina Ayres (/ɛəɹz/ AIRZ; born 13 April 1999) is an Australian soccer player who plays for Melbourne City.
+She has previously played for Melbourne Victory and Newcastle Jets.

 WNPL

 In 2017, Ayres signed for her junior club South Melbourne FC after spending the previous WNPL Victoria season at Alamein FC.
 Ayres went on to sign for South Melbourne the following year.

 Club career

 Melbourne City

 In September 2015 at age 16, Ayres signed with Melbourne City for the 2015–16 season playing primarily in a striker position.
 She scored her first goal for the club during injury time of the team's inaugural match against Sydney FC solidifying the 6–0 win.

 Melbourne Victory

 On 22 September, Ayres joined Melbourne Victory on a one-year deal.
 Highlights of her 2017/2018 season include a stunning goal against Melbourne City FC in round 11 when she won the ball from Alanna Kennedy and chipped Matildas goalkeeper Lydia Williams from close to halfway.
 Just one week earlier, Ayres scored another cracker of a strike against ladder leaders Brisbane Roar.
 With no clear options on hand, Ayres hit a right foot rocket past Matildas goalkeeper Mackenzie Arnold into the top right bin, leaving the keeper with no chance.
 In October 2020, Ayres signed a three-year extension with Melbourne Victory.
 In August 2023, Ayres departed the club.